willdurand/Hateoas/README.md

 }
 ```

-Note that the library comes with a SymfonyUrlGenerator.
-For example to use it in
+Note that the library comes with a `SymfonyUrlGenerator`.
+For example to use it
-Silex:
+in Silex:

 ```php
 use Hateoas\UrlGenerator\SymfonyUrlGenerator;